On this page

 Information used for the purpose of Web analytics is collected pursuant to the Privacy Act.
 Such data may be used for communications and information technology statistical purposes, audit, evaluation, research, planning and reporting.
-For more information on how your privacy is safeguarded in relation to web analytics, see the Standard on Privacy and Web Analytics.
+For more information on how your privacy is safeguarded in relation to Web analytics, see the Standard on Privacy and Web Analytics.

-Protecting the Security of Government of Canada Websites
+Protecting the security of Government of Canada websites

-The Canadian Space Agency employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
+The CSA employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 This software receives and records the IP address of the computer that has contacted our website, the date and time of the visit and the pages visited.
 We make no attempt to link these addresses with the identity of individuals visiting our site unless an attempt to damage the site has been detected.

-This information is collected pursuant to section 161 of the Financial Administration Act.
+This information is collected pursuant to Section 161 of the Financial Administration Act.
 The information may be shared with appropriate law enforcement authorities if suspected criminal activities are detected.
 Such information may be used for network security related statistical purposes, audit, evaluation, research, planning and reporting and is included in Personal Information Bank Security Incidents (PSU 939).

-Inquiring about these Practices
+Inquiring about these practices

-Using Files Located on Non-Government of Canada Servers
+Using files located on non-Government of Canada servers

 To improve the functionality of our websites certain files (such as open source libraries, images, and scripts) may be delivered automatically to your browser via a trusted third-party server or Content Delivery Network.
 The delivery of these files is intended to provide a seamless user experience by speeding response times and avoiding the need for each visitor to download these files.
 Where applicable, specific privacy statements covering these files are included in our Privacy Notice.